BOOKS

 The Tell: A Memoir_main_0

+A memoir that earns its insights by refusing to make them easy — Meyers is more honest about the limits of professional knowledge than most therapist-authors dare to be.
 Meyers structures her narrative around the tension between her professional training and her personal experience as a daughter.
 The memoir explores how understanding psychological concepts intellectually differs vastly from applying them within the charged atmosphere of family relationships.
 She examines the ways mothers and daughters communicate—and fail to communicate—across generations.

-The author's background in psychology provides a unique framework for examining family dynamics, but she avoids the trap of turning her memoir into a clinical case study.
+Meyers's background in psychology provides a unique framework for examining family dynamics, but she avoids the trap of turning her memoir into a clinical case study.
 Instead, she acknowledges the limitations of professional distance when dealing with those closest to us.
 The writing maintains accessibility while incorporating psychological insights that illuminate broader patterns of family behavior.

 Raw Honesty About Professional Blind Spots